 - 3 - 4 medium-size potato, boiled and mashed

 - 2 tablespoon chopped coriander

 - Salt to taste

 - 1 teaspoon cumin powder

 - Oil to deep fry

-- To prepare the mixture for the vadas, in a large mixing bowl (buy it here) combine together boiled potato, soaked sabudana, onion, garlic, ginger, chili, coriander stalk and the spices.
+- To prepare the mixture for the vadas, in a large mixing bowl (buy it here) combine boiled potato, soaked sago pearls, ginger, chili, peanuts, coriander, salt, and spices.

 - Mix thoroughly while mashing the mixture with your finger to form a smooth non sticky dough like mixture for the vadas.

-- Heat oil for deep frying in a pan (buy it here) over medium heat.
+- Heat oil for deep frying in a pan (buy it here) over medium flame.

-- While the oil is heating, divide the mixture into small sized balls, flatten to the thickness of half inch or so between your palms .
+While the oil is heating, divide the mixture into small sized balls.
+Next, flatten the balls to half an inch or so thickness gently using fingers.

 - Deep fry the vadas in small batches in hot oil till golden brown and crisp from both the sides.

-- Drain on Sabudana Vada on an absorbent paper.
+Drain Sabudana Vada on an oil absorbent paper.

-- Serve Sabudana Vada hot with chutney of your choice.
+Serve Sabudana Vada with green chutney and a cup of tea.

 - Soak sago pearls in enough water just to moisten it not to make it mushy.
 Once soaked there should not be any excess water remaining in the bowl.